nhsconnect/FHIR-NRLS-API/pages/pointer_retrieval/pointer_data_model/pointer_fhir_resource.md

 | | `content.format.code` | [code](http://hl7.org/fhir/stu3/datatypes.html#code) | 1..1 | Symbol in syntax defined by the system. |
 | | `content.format.display` | [string](http://hl7.org/fhir/stu3/datatypes.html#string) | 1..1 | Representation defined by the system. |

-For further information on which formats are supported, see the [Supported Formats](retrieval_overview.html#supported-retrieval-formats) on the Information Retrieval Overview page.
+For further information on which formats are supported, see the [supported formats](information_retrieval_overview.html#supported-retrieval-formats) on the information retrieval overview page.

 ### Retrieval MIME Type